abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 The more general you want to guarantee read-your-writes consistency, the darker the sorcery becomes.
 For example, another approach is to [keep track of the replication status of replicas](https://brandur.org/postgres-reads).

-### Guaranteeing Monotonic Read Consistency
+### Guaranteeing Monotonic Reads Consistency

 One way to guarantee that users see data in a consistent order is to always direct their reads to the same replica.
 How would you do this with Django?
 You'll need three things:

 * A middleware function that makes the user ID accessible to the database router
-* A database router that reads the user ID and hashes it to assign a replica
+* A database router that reads the user ID if it's present and returns the correct replica for that user
-* A hash function that will consistently assign the same user ID to the same "bucket" (replica)
+* A hash function that will consistently assign a user ID to the same "bucket" (replica)

 First, let's examine the middleware.
 Consider this example, which uses thread local storage to store the user's ID: